Meitei people in Myanmar: Traditional Meitei religion

 Traditional Meitei deities worshipped in Myanmar are Pakhangba, Yumjao Lairembi, Nongpok Ningthou, Panthoibi, Marjing, Thangjing, Leimarel Sidabi, among other.

 Apokpa Khurumba (or ancestral worship) is practised by offering shareng (fresh water shark, Wallago attu) to the ancestral deities.
 This is especially common among the Meiteis of the families of the Kakchingtabams (ꯀꯛꯆꯤꯡꯇꯥꯕꯝ) and Hajarimayums (ꯍꯖꯥꯔꯤꯃꯌꯨꯝ).
 In older days, there was a tradition of offering shareng fish to Umang Lai (forest deities) and distributing it among people.
 But this tradition gets extinct.

 There is no tradition among Meiteis of Mandalay region for reserving a place inside the south-eastern corner of their houses dedicated to God Sanamahi.

 Meiteis, who live along the banks of the Ningthi river, practise the tradition of reserving a place dedicated to God Sanamahi (ꯁꯅꯥꯃꯍꯤ) in their houses.
 They don't have the tradition of domestic poultry because of a belief that if a hen sits on the roof of a house, God Sanamahi will leave their house.

 Hinduism

 Hindu deities worshipped by Meiteis in Myanmar are Lord Radha-Krishna, Jaganath, Vishnu, Nityananda, Mahaprabhu, Rama-Sita, Narayana, etc.

 There are temples of Hindu deities in the Meitei settlements.
 Religious offering is done once in a week.
 During the evening prayer sessions, devotees sing devotional songs by beating drums and striking cymbals.
 For easy memories of those devotional songs, panels are fixed with these songs written inside the pavilions.

 Buddhism

-Some Meiteis converted into Buddhism around 1917 due to casteism and discrimination.
+Some Meiteis converted to Buddhism around 1917 due to casteism and discrimination.
 The 1931 census of Myanmar showed a significant increase of Meitei Buddhist population.